anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-proposal.md

 - [ ] a [team contract](#team-contract-requirements)
 - [ ] a [project proposal](#project-proposal)
     - [ ] including metadata
 - [ ] a copy of your two [datasets](#dataset-questions) in the "Data" folder.
-Remember your total data must be less than 100MB!
+Remember your total data must be less than 100MB, ideally less than 25MB for advanced!

 ### Team Contract Requirements